SiddhantChauhan1/BookMart/README.md

 # BookMart
-Full Stack eCommerce Website for viewing and purchasing books
+Full Stack eCommerce Responsive Website for viewing and purchasing books

-User can Sign-up, login, add items to cart and place order
+User can Sign-up, login, add books to cart and place order

 Created using
 HTML